Fr. 168.00

 Mehr lesen

-This book offers a comprehensive account of the creation of the European Public Prosecutor's Office (EPPO) and the development of a supranational criminal justice system by national and European institutional actors.
-It analyses the emergence of an EU authority in criminal justice, one of the last bastions of national sovereignty, over time.
+This book offers a comprehensive account of the creation of the European Public Prosecutor s Office and the development of a supranational criminal justice system by national and European institutional actors.
+It analyses the emergence of an EU authority in criminal justice, one of the last bastions of national sovereignty.
 It explains how and why core state powers were delegated to this new European law enforcement body and how sovereignty was reconfigured in this context.
-The EPPO is the most recent and most consequential addition to the institutional landscape of EU criminal justice, a domain with enormous potential for further integration but which is exceptionally sensitive regarding national sovereignty, the monopoly on the legitimate use of force, and the fundamental rights and freedoms of the individual.
-Yet, criminal justice has been a blind spot for many EU scholars and, so far, monopolised by legal analysis.
-This book examines the most significant EU criminal justice actor with fresh methodological approaches: it adopts a truly interdisciplinary approach involving both legal arguments and political conflicts and tensions.
-The book, thus, reveals the political dimension of the domain, thereby illuminating how sovereignty is understood by national and European decision-makers today and negotiated in an intricate process of accommodating conflicting norms and interests.
+This book reveals the political dimension of the EU criminal justice domain, thereby illuminating how sovereignty is understood by national and European decision-makers today and negotiated in an intricate process of accommodating conflicting norms and interests.

 Inhaltsverzeichnis